raj-sutariya/gujarati_speech_recognition/README.md

 This is the first speech recognition model for Gujarati Language.
 Model is trained using deepspeech mozilla framework and currenty achieves 8.7% WER (Word Error Rate).

 ### Requirements ###
-* To Use speech recognition engine using command line `pip install requirements.txt`
+* To Use speech recognition engine you need to have python 3.7 or below installed on your system.

-* To use UI, additionally you need to do `pip install gui_requirements.txt`
+`pip install requirements.txt`

 ### Use ###
 Using Command line inference is plain and simple.